 - Fizzy and flavorful

 - Can be a nice substitute for a cocktail or drink on a weeknight.
-Still feels like a “treat”
+Still feels like a “treat.”
+Can mix with seltzer if you prefer a subtle flavor.

 - Widely available at natural food stores

-- Low in sugar (3-5 grams in the brands mentioned above)
+- Low in sugar (3-5 grams per serving, in the brands mentioned above)

 How I Use It: